+This type has a tag which is universal class, number 11.
-- 36.3 The type consists of values representing: - a) an encoding of a single data value that may, but need not, be the value of an ASN.1 type; and - b) identification (separately or together) of: - 1) an abstract syntax; and - 2) the transfer syntax.

-NOTE 1 - The data value may be the value of an ASN.1 type, or may, for example, be the encoding of a still image or a moving picture.
-The identification consists of either one or two object identifiers, or (in an OSI environment) references an OSI presentation context identifier which specifies the abstract and transfer syntaxes.

-NOTE 2 - The identification of the abstract syntax and/or the encoding may also be determined by the application designer as a fixed value, in which case it is not encoded in an instance of communication.

-36.4 The embedded-pdv type has an associated type.
-This associated type is used to support the value and subtype notations of the embedded-pdv type.

-36.5 The associated type for value definition and subtyping, assuming an automatic tagging environment, is (with normative comments):
+- 33.3 The type consists of values representing: - a) an encoding of a single data value that may, but need not, be the value of an ASN.1 type; and - b) identification (separately or together) of: - 1) an abstract syntax; and - 2) the transfer syntax. - NOTE 1 The data value may be the value of an ASN.1 type, or may, for example, be the encoding of a still image or a moving picture.
+The identification consists of either one or two object identifiers, or (in an OSI environment) references an OSI presentation context identifier which specifies the abstract and transfer syntaxes. - NOTE 2 The identification of the abstract syntax and/or the encoding may also be determined by the application designer as a fixed value, in which case it is not encoded in an instance of communication. - 33.4 The embedded-pdv type has an associated type.
+This associated type is used to support the value and subtype notations of the embedded-pdv type. - 33.5 The associated type for value definition and subtyping, assuming an automatic tagging environment, is (with normative comments):

+'''

 SEQUENCE {

 identification

+CHOICE {

+SEQUENCE {

+syntaxes

-svntaxes abstract
+abstract

+OBJECT IDENTIFIER,

+transfer

-CHOICE { SEOUENCE { OBJECT IDENTIFIER, OBJECT IDENTIFIER }
+OBJECT IDENTIFIER }

 -- Abstract and transfer syntax object identifiers --,

+OBJECT IDENTIFIER

 syntax

-transfer

--- A single object identifier for identification of the abstract -- and transfer syntaxes --, presentation-context-id
+- A single object identifier for identification of the abstract

+-- and transfer syntaxes --,

+presentation-context-id

+INTEGER

-INTEGER -- (Applicable only to OSI environments)
+-- (Applicable only to OSI environments)

 -- The negotiated OSI presentation context identifies the

 -- abstract and transfer syntaxes --,

+context-negotiation

+SEQUENCE {

-context-negotiation presentation-context-id transfer-syntax
+presentation-context-id

+INTEGER,

-SEQUENCE { INTEGER, OBJECT IDENTIFIER }
+OBJECT IDENTIFIER }

+transfer-syntax

 -- (Applicable only to OSI environments)

 -- Context-negotiation in progress, presentation-context-id

 -- identifies only the abstract syntax

 -- so the transfer syntax shall be specified --,

 transfer-syntax

+OBJECT IDENTIFIER

 -- The type of the value (for example, specification that it is

 -- the value of an ASN.1 type)

 -- is fixed by the application designer (and hence known to both

 -- sender and receiver).
 This

 -- case is provided primarily to support

-- -- selective-field-encryption (or other encoding - -- transformations) of an ASN.1 type --, fived
+-- selective-field-encryption (or other encoding

+-- transformations) of an ASN.1 type --,

-NULL.
+fixed

+NULL

--- The data value is the value of a fixed ASN.1 type (and hence data-value-descriptor
+-- The data value is the value of a fixed ASN.1 type (and hence

 -- known to both sender

 -- and receiver) -- },

+data-value-descriptor

 ObjectDescriptor OPTIONAL

--- This provides human-readable identification of the class of the -- value --, data-value data-value-descriptor ABSENT } )
+-- This provides human-readable identification of the class of the

+-- value --.

 OCTET STRING }

+data-value

-(WITH COMPONENTS {
+( WITH COMPONENTS {

+data-value-descriptor ABSENT } )

+'''